blynkkk/blynkkk.github.io/BlynkMainOperations.md

 state of such widgets from hardware.

 ## Devices online status
-Latest Blynk Android app version has support for online statuses for multiple devices.
+Blynk app has support for online statuses for multiple devices.

 <img src="images/online_status.png" style="width: 200px; height:360px"/>